 - Type the name of your font, exactly as it appears in the definition file, into the Font Name field.

-5. Save your Style Guide to apply the change.
+- Save your theme to apply the change.